coredao-org/CoreDAO-Docs/docs/Dev-Guide/hardhat.md

 - `contracts`: for Solidity smart contracts.
 - `scripts`: for JavaScript/TypeScript scripts for contract interaction and other utilities.
 - `test`: for writing and running tests.
-- `hardhat.config.js`: HardHat configuration file.
+- `hardhat.config.js`: Hardhat configuration file.

-## Configure HardHat for Core Testnet
+## Configure Hardhat for Core Testnet

 Copy the following into your `hardhat.config.js` file: